ePages-de/epages-docs/_posts/2017/2017-07-21-fullstack-london-of-dragons-and-numbers.md

 The faster your function executes in these environments the lesser you pay.
 It's that easy.
 Not only should benchmarking be part of the after-release phase (which is basically monitoring at that point) but also during the development cycle.
-However do not overdo optimizing (especially not premature).
+However, do not overdo optimizing (especially not premature).

 [Martin Splitt](https://twitter.com/g33konaut) on the other hand was shedding some light on browser rendering performance.
 He literaly took the audience from 3 little shining dots all the way to how (and most importantly when) browsers are painting.